Hector McNeil: Hector McNeil Memorial Baths

 The Hector McNeil Memorial Baths was a swimming pool in the town of Greenock named in honour of McNeil.
 The foundation stone was laid by McNeil's wife on 9 October 1963.
 The baths were demolished in 2002 after the Greenock Waterfront Leisure Centre opened.

 Hector McNeil House

-In May 2014 Inverclyde Council approved the name Hector McNeil House for the former library building in Clyde Square, Greenock when it re-opens as the main offices for Community Health and Care Partnership services in August 2014.
+In May 2014, Inverclyde Council approved the name Hector McNeil House for the former library building in Clyde Square, Greenock when it re-opened as the main offices for Community Health and Care Partnership services in August 2014.
+Hector McNeil House, along with surrounding areas, will be demolished in 2025 after several years of planning on the regeneration of the area.
+Plans reveal that the mural on the façade of the Hector McNeil House, designed by Charles Anderson in 1970 will be restored and be incorporated into the design of the new eastern façade of the nearby Oak Mall, during its reconstruction.